 Physical 4 – Rhyl band (formed Nov80) feat; Mark Jones (voc), Steve Jones (gtr), Glyn Williams (bass), Mike Crease (drms).
 Made debut at North Wales Inn, Rhyl (17.01.81) supporting The VOTS.
 Also played on the CND benefit festival at the Queens in Rhyl 21.2.1981.
 Songs incl; Prevent Parents, Strip Search, Pretty Boys & They Want Us.
 (Also been known as Physical Thought). (review).
 More info req’d.

-Pete Picton – current associate editor of The Sun.
+Pete Picton – former associate editor of The S*n.
 Former member of bands Backbeat, The Units, X Men.
 Moved to London & started writing for Sounds magazine.
 Eventually formed Shazam in London with Steve Allan Jones-a sort of Erasure band, they got signed but nothing came of it.
-He carried on writing & ended up with The Sun.
+He carried on writing & ended up being a tabloid journalist.

 Picture House – Formerly Heroes On A Beach, claimed to change their name due to legal threats from a band called The Heroes.
 Feat, Steve Pablo Jones (voc/gtr) (ex Harvest Moon, later Burn, White Tygerz), Graham Feast (gtr), Dave Evans (keys) (ex Harvest Moon), Paul Roberts (drms).
 Added Pete Latham (ex Germanic Sans, later Dub Federation) on bass to their line up & briefly had Bethan on backing vocals.
 Rel 7″ single Walkabout (1988)